 Note: With Office 2010, Microsoft introduced changes to the application interface-in particular, the File tab.
 For this tab you must say "file tab" not just "file."
 With Office 2013, Microsoft also made some interface modifications.
-For details on support for Office 2010 and 2013, see the resources on www.nuance.com and the Help.
+For details, see the Help.
 (Remember that you can search Dragon's Help directly by naming search keywords in a command such as "search help for open quote office 2010 close quote.")